MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 This tutorial builds on what you learned in the previous [data import and exploration tutorial](scaler-getting-started-data-import-exploration.md) by adding more steps and functions that broaden your experience with RevoScaleR functions.
 As before, you'll work with airline sample data to complete the steps.

-RevoScaleR functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.
-This tutorial focuses on data-oriented functions to minimize the dependencies.
+This tutorial focuses on analysis and predictions.

 > [!Note]
 > R Client and R Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](scaler-getting-started-data-import-exploration.md#chunking).
 If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to R Server.